+The City agrees that it will cooperate in instituting all reasonable loss control recommendations made by the Pool.
+The City also carries commercial insurance on other risks of loss.
 The City has experienced no significant reductions in coverage through the Pool over the past year.
 There have been no insurance settlements exceeding Pool coverage for any of the past three years.